Titan IIIB: Titan 23B

-Titan 23B used the basic Titan 3A core (including its Transtage) with an Agena D upper stage, though without the all-inertial guidance system, malfunction detection equipment, and redundant systems required for man-rating the 3A.
-The Titan 23B was launched from SLC-4W at Vandenberg AFB, Calif.
-Its main payload was the GAMBIT (KH-8 reconnaissance) satellites, in 9 flights from 1969 through 1971.
+Titan 23B used the basic Titan-IIIA core (with an updated first and second stage engines) with an Agena D upper stage, though without the all-inertial guidance system, malfunction detection equipment, and redundant systems required for man-rating the 3A.
+The Titan 23B was launched from SLC-4W at Vandenberg AFB.
+Its main payload was the GAMBIT (KH-8 reconnaissance) satellites, in nine flights from 1969 through 1971.